 For more information on Iceland please see our country specific information located on this link here.

-The Icelandic Association for Search and Rescue (ICE-SAR) operates an English language website, http://www.safetravel.is/, which includes helpful information on how to safely enjoy Iceland’s outdoor wonders.
+The Icelandic Association for Search and Rescue (ICE-SAR) operates an English language website, http://www.safetravel.is/, which has links to road status and other safety information and has helpful information on how to safely enjoy Iceland’s outdoor wonders.
 You can even leave your travel plan with them before you go out, just in case you need assistance.

 - Will your phone work in Iceland?
 If you are planning on traveling extensively outside of Reykjavik, having a working cell phone could make the difference between life and death.
 Check with your cell phone provider before you leave the United States to determine if your plan allows for international phone use.
-Iceland has a very low population density outside of Reykjavik, so if you are traveling and your car breaks down, or you are hiking and become lost, having a working cell phone can allow you to quickly get the help you need.
+Iceland has a very low population density outside of Reykjavik.
+If your car breaks down, or you become lost while hiking, having a working cell phone may allow you to quickly get the help you need.
 The emergency number in Iceland is 1-1-2.

 - If you plan to rent a car in Iceland, make sure you are clear on where you can and cannot drive the car.
-Each year the search and rescue squads need to extract tourists’ rental cars from rivers and off-road areas.
-Not only are such activities extremely dangerous, the fees incurred to pay for the damaged rental car can be exorbitant.
-Additionally, if you are renting a car in winter, you may wish to consider renting a car with studded snow tires if you plan on driving outside of the capital region.
-Rescue teams in areas outside of Reykjavik have been reporting an increase in the number of winter rescues due to tourists driving cars that are not suited for winter roads.
+Each year the search and rescue squads extract tourists’ rental cars from rivers and off-road areas.
+Not only are such activities extremely dangerous, fees incurred to pay for the damaged rental car can be exorbitant.
+Additionally, if you are renting a car in winter, consider renting a car with studded snow tires if you plan on driving outside of the capital region.
+Rescue teams in areas outside of Reykjavik report an increase in the number of winter rescues due to tourists driving cars that are not suited for winter roads.
 Even the “ring road” around Iceland can be closed in winter due to snowy conditions.
-The Icelandic Road Administration has an English language website designed to assist foreign travelers in Iceland. http://www.vegagerdin.is/english
+The Icelandic Road Administration has a very useful English language website designed to assist foreign travelers in Iceland: road.is.

 - Additionally, the Icelandic meteorological office operates a comprehensive English language website which can provide you with up-to-date weather information for all regions of the country. http://en.vedur.is/

-- Before you begin your trip, we encourage you to register your travel with the Smart Traveler Enrollment Program.
-The Smart Traveler Enrollment Program (STEP) is a free service provided by the U.S. Government to U.S. citizens who are traveling to, or living in, a foreign country.
+- Before you begin your trip, enroll in the Smart Traveler Enrollment Program (STEP) to receive security messages and make it easier to locate you in an emergency.
 STEP allows you to enter information about your upcoming trip abroad so that the Department of State can better assist you in an emergency.
-The link to enroll in STEP is here.

 We urge you to consult these websites before venturing out on your Icelandic holiday!
-If you need emergency assistance, the Icelandic version of 911 is 1-1-2.
-If you have an emergency and need to contact the U.S. Embassy during normal working hours you may call (+354) 595-2200.
-For after hours emergencies, please call (+354) 595 2248.
+If you need emergency assistance, call 1-1-2.
+If you need to contact the U.S. Embassy during normal working hours, mail firstname.lastname@example.org.
+For after-hours emergencies, please call (+354) 595 2248.

 Promoting Responsible Tourism

-Every year, between 600 to700 people need to be rescued from the Icelandic countryside because they have underestimated Iceland’s volatile weather and terrain.
-Even experienced outdoorsmen can be shocked at how quickly the weather can change.
+Every year, between 600 to 700 people need to be rescued from the Icelandic countryside because they have underestimated Iceland’s volatile weather and terrain.
+Even experienced travelers can be shocked at how quickly the weather can change.
 The Icelandic Association for Search and Rescue (ICE-SAR) operates an excellent English language website, www.safetravel.is, which includes helpful information on how safely to enjoy Iceland’s outdoor wonders.
-You can even leave your travel plan with them before you go out, in case you need assistance, and check-in to report your whereabouts using the 112 app, downloadable for free to your cell phone.
+You can even leave your travel plan with them before you go out, in case you need assistance, and check-in to report your whereabouts using the 112 app, downloadable for free to your smartphone.

 New food experiences are an exciting part of traveling.
 That said, some “exotic” foods marketed to tourists can be rare and endangered species.
 Part of being a responsible tourist is making sure your consumption is sustainable, too.
 If you’re not familiar with a certain food, you can check a reputable website such as the International Fund for Animal Welfare and the IUCN Red List.
 Remember also that not all foods can be brought back to the United States.
-For example, it is illegal to import whale meat to the United States, even though whale meat is sold in Iceland.
+All persons are barred from importing whale products to the United States.
+Though whale meat and other products that utilize whale parts are sold throughout Iceland, the Marine Mammal Protection Act makes it illegal to bring back whale products to the United States.
+Any importation of products containing whale to the United States will result in the seizure of the goods and possible criminal prosecution.
+Penalties include jail time and fines of up to $10,000.

 We hope you have a safe, responsible, memorable time visiting Iceland and enjoying its wonders and natural beauty!